onedata/onedata-documentation/doc/overview.md

 For more information about *Spaces* and *Groups* see [Space Managment](space_management.md) and [Group Managment](group_management.md).

-For more information about *Access Control*, see [Access Control](access_control.md) documentation pages.

 ## User interfaces

-Onedata gives you three basic ways to interact with Onedata and to access your data.
+Onedata gives you three four ways to interact with Onedata and to access your data.

-### Provider management interface
+### User space management interface

 <p align="center">
 <img src="img/provider_gui_screen.png" width="780">